 To further develop experienced climber's existing technical skills.

 - Lead climbing

 - Crevasse rescue review

 - Rope and belay techniques

 - Wilderness navigation

 This course has been successfully used as a training ground for skilled adventurers, rangers, law enforcement, fire fighters, military, stunt people and many others who require climbing skills as part of their career.

-These courses take place on Mt.
-Baker, Mt.
-Daniel, Eldorado Peak, Sahale Peak and throughout the Cascades.
+These courses take place on Mount Shuksan, Mount Triumph, Eldorado Peak or Washington Pass.
 We utilize a variety of locations to distribute land use and provide pristine, less populated environs for our training.
 It also enables us to take advantage of the best possible mountain conditions for each course.

 Our guiding team is comprised of world-renowned guides and full-time professional climbers.
 While some of these guides have historical climbing achievements synonymous with their names, others are well known for their guiding and teaching experience.
 A number of our guides have been recipients of coveted climbing awards and scholarships.

 Our guides are an integral part of Alpine Ascents because they understand and share our climbing principles.
 These individuals are dedicated to sharing their excellence with others.
 Many of our guides have been with Alpine Ascents for over five years, with a handful of veterans working with us for most of their careers.
 The quality of our Guide Staff is the primary difference between us and our competitors.